25 Mind-Blowing Mind Map Examples for 2023

 The quality of the research and headhunting needs to be top-notch.
 But a messy process won’t help.

 No worries!
-Just set clear HR KPIs, visualize your entire recruitment process, starting from market information research to scheduling interviews and onboarding, all on a mind map.
+Just set clear HR KPIs, and visualize your entire recruitment process, starting from market information research to scheduling interviews and onboarding, all on a mind map.

 Here’s a simple onboarding mind map example for HR professionals:

 ⭐️ Pro tip: plan your HR needs on ClickUp’s Mind Maps.
 And when it’s done, you can easily track how candidates progress in the recruitment or onboarding process with ClickUp’s Gantt Chart.

 Oh, you can also use our Zoom integration to hold job interviews right from ClickUp.